fortunechangers-alt/Golfclub-builders/COMPLETE_AUDIO_GUIDE.md

 - "ten" in blog but "10" in audio
 - **"ninety seven" in blog but "97" (number) in audio**
 - **Ellipsis (...) at start of audio** - Automatically filtered out by script
+- **"thinish" in blog but "thin-ish" (hyphenated) in audio**
+- **Missing commas:** "steps and stopped" in blog but "steps, and stopped" in audio
+- **Doubled words in audio:** Sometimes AI voice stutters (e.g., "didn didn't") - keep it to match!

 **CRITICAL:**
 - Hyphenated words in audio count as ONE word.
-If audio says "mid-profile", blog must say "mid-profile" (not "mid profile").
+Check EVERY compound word!
+  - Audio "mid-profile" → Blog "mid-profile" ✅
+  - Audio "game improvement" → Blog "game improvement" ✅ (NO hyphen!)
+  - Audio "thin-ish" → Blog "thin-ish" ✅
+  - You MUST check the JSON - don't assume hyphens!
 - Lists in audio are usually spoken as continuous sentences, NOT bullet points.
 Convert to paragraphs.
 - Ellipsis (...) is automatically filtered out - don't worry about it in titles.
+- **Listen for ALL commas** - "steps and stopped" vs "steps, and stopped" makes a difference!
+- **AI voice may stutter/repeat words** - If audio says "didn didn't", keep both words in blog!

 **Solution:** Extract transcript from JSON, rewrite blog to match exactly.